vetronics/vetronics/README.md

 # 💫 About Me
-I’m a **Junior system integrator** with a passion for **tecnology**, open-source technology, and system engineering.
+I’m a **Junior System Engineer** with a passion for **tecnology**, open-source technology, and system engineering.
 I'm especially interested in Linux environments, lightweight virtualization, and privacy-enhancing tools.
 I enjoy building and programming robotics projects using Arduino and other microcontrollers, blending hardware with software to create fun and functional systems.

 ---